 The Palace features a grand foyer, a private upstairs bridal suite, a personal bridal attendant, a flower-filled outdoor terrace, gardens, imposing grand staircases, fireworks displays, ice carvings, ballrooms, an incredible variety of culinary options and hotel shuttle service.

-Our third winner is the grand ballroom at the Trump Marina.
-We fell in love with this space the moment we saw it.
-It is one of the most elegant wedding reception spaces in New Jersey.
-It has a classical romantic appeal reminiscent of the Palace of Versailles.
+Our third winner is the magnificent Mallard Island Yacht Club in Manahawkin.
+We fell in love with this place the moment we walked in the door last year on the tour during the LBI Region Wedding Road Show.
+It is one of the most well situated and strikingly designed wedding reception spaces in New Jersey.
+It has a romantic feel reminiscent of a southern plantation.

-Trump Marina can accommodate parties of over 2,000 guests, which makes it the biggest wedding venue in our study.
-The resort can handle the entire wedding, including the catering, the rooms for the ceremony and the reception, the flowers and of course the honeymoon suite.
-Wedding guests can stay at the hotel and enjoy the shows, the casinos, the world class cuisine and the beaches of Atlantic City.
+The Yacht Club can accommodate parties of up to 250 guests in the main ballroom.
+The resort can handle the entire wedding, including the catering, the rooms for the ceremony and the reception, the flowers and of course the honeymoon suite which you can see in our LBI Weddings Virtual Tour.
+Up to 24 Wedding guests can stay at the club.

-Eagle Oaks Golf and Country Club: Farmingdale, Monmouth County, Central Jersey
+Eagle Oaks Golf and Country Club: Farmingdale, Monmouth County, Jersey Shore

 Style: Traditional, Refined American Plantation Style, Relaxed and Casual Elegance